-In criminal law, our first case came in June 2010, when counsel for a young man in Parry Sound, Ontario foresaw that his client was not likely to be granted bail due to his record, most of which were alcohol-related.
+In criminal law, our first case came in June 2010, when counsel for a young man in Parry Sound, Ontario foresaw that his client was not likely to be granted bail due to his record of offences, most of which were alcohol-related.
 The young man and his counsel took the innovative step of proposing in a bail review that, as part of his plan of release, the accused would participate in Recovery Science’s continuous alcohol monitoring program.
 The Ontario Superior Court of Justice agreed that, with the monitoring, the man’s plan met the legal tests for being granted bail.
-Since then, over 450 people who would otherwise have been detained while awaiting trial have successfully proposed a plan of release that included alcohol and/or location monitoring by Recovery Science.
+Since then, over 700 people who would otherwise have been detained while awaiting trial have successfully proposed a plan of release that included alcohol and/or location monitoring by Recovery Science.

 Rooted in Family Law